SwikingSWE/shopping-cart/README.md

 # shopping-cart

-Basic shopping cart
+Basic shopping cart.

+Notable packages used is redux/toolkit and MUI.

 # How to start

-To start the app.
+To start the web-app.
-(In console, standing in shopping-cart)

 1. cd shopping-cart-web
 2. npm run dev

-3. Open a new console.
+To start the server

-4. cd server
+1. cd server
-5. node server.js
+2. node server.js